 NY, Cpl Glyn L. Runnels, Jr.,

-of AL, and LCpl John D. Killen, II,
+and LCpl John D. Killen, II,

 of IA.
 All were listed as KIABNR on June